What sleep essentials do I need for my baby?

 Is it safe to re-use a mattress, or get one secondhand?

-The Lullaby Trust recommends using a new mattress for each baby but, if this is not possible, make sure the mattress and its waterproof cover are in a good condition with no tears or holes.
+Experts recommend using a new mattress for each baby but, if this is not possible, make sure the mattress and its waterproof cover are in a good condition with no tears or holes.

 The mattress should still be firm and flat, and should not sag anywhere.
 Ensure the mattress is clean and dry and give the waterproof cover a thorough clean before using it.
 Make the bed up with fresh bedding.